jeremy-adamson/sql-google-notes/README.md

 # SQL Google Certificate

+8/10/22 - 9/1/22

 ## About the Course

 Class notes from the SQL Google certificate course on Coursera.
-I thought that I'd get into SQL since I have a break between my Javascript and Python classes and will keep my reading notes here.
-Also to have a side project to practice the skills learned in Code Fellows 102.
+SQL is a powerful tool in data analytics and took it upon myself to learn about the language during the break between my Javascript and Python courses.
+In addition, documenting notes in this manner serves to have a project to practice the skills learned in Code Fellows 102.

 ## Pages